1234 19th Street Northwest Suite 604 Washington, DC 20036

 It’s not a big deal when a small chip comes from a tooth.
 But when it’s a larger portion, there are bigger consequences.
 A big break exposes sensitive dental nerves and pulp in the tooth’s center.
 It can also create sharp edges that can cut into your tongue or the inside of the cheeks.
 A dental crown protects the nerves and ensures the edges don’t harm soft tissue.

-Completing a Dental Implant
+Complete a Dental Implant

 Dental Crown Treatment in Washington, DC